Communication & Literacy Information

-Every year we celebrate reading as a whole school community during our Book Week.
-This is usually the first week of March to coincide with World Book Day.
-There are competitions, author visits and literacy activities during the week including a Karaoke competition on Friday lunchtime to close the celebrations.
+Every year we celebrate Book Week.
+This is usually early March to coincide with World Book Day.
+There are competitions, book fairs, Big Book Reads, author visits and literacy activities during the week including a Karaoke competition on Friday lunchtime to close the celebrations.

 The Big Read

 More information about The Big Read can be found in the LRC Section.
-Starting in 2019 this involves choosing one book which all students, staff, parents and governors are encouraged to read and discuss.
-This year we hope to develop this further with cross curricular activities, competitions and lunchtime activities to encourage further discussion of the themes explored in the book.
+Our LRC team choose one book which all students, staff, parents, and governors are encouraged to read and discuss.
+This year we hope to develop this further with cross curricular activities, competitions, lunchtime activities and even an author visit.

-Each year students have the opportunity to shadow the St Albans School's Book Award, The Children's Book Award and The Carnegie Medal.
+Each year students can shadow the St Albans School's Book Award, The Children's Book Award and The Carnegie Medal.
 This includes attending a discussion day with other local schools, creating artwork which is presented to the authors and taking part in competitions as well as, of course, reading some of the best new children's fiction available.

 We are very excited to be the proud owners of a giant scrabble board.
-This is used in LRC lessons and at lunchtime and there are house competitions throughout the year.
+This is used in LRC lessons and students can use this at lunchtime and there are house competitions throughout the year.

 Easy ways to help your son/ daughter eliminate careless mistakes in their writing